lucaszischka/BottomSheet/README.md

 There have been many different attempts to recreate the BottomSheet from Apple Maps, Shortcuts and Apple Music, because Apple unfortunately does not provide it in their SDK.

-However, all previous attempts have a common problem: The **hight does not change** in the different states.
+However, all previous attempts share a common problem: The **height does not change** in the different states.
 Thus, the BottomSheet is always the same size (e.g. 800px) and thus remains 800px, even if you only see e.g. 400px - the rest is **inaccessible** unless you pull the BottomSheet up to the very top.

 There are also many implementations out there that **only have 2 states** - **not 3** like e.g. Apple Maps.